-“If we were to look over the whole world to fine out the country most richly endowed with all the wealth, power and beauty that nature can bestow-in some parts a very paradise on earth-I should point to India”. ~ Max Mueller
+“If we were to look over the whole world to find out the country most richly endowed with all the wealth, power and beauty that nature can bestow-in some parts a very paradise on earth-I should point to India”. ~ Max Mueller

 India bristles with an eclectic mélange of ethnic groups, an intoxicating cultural cocktail for the traveler.
 It has its platter full and offers a plethora of options for everyone.
-For those seeking spiritual sustenance, India has oodles of sacrosanct sites and thought-provoking philosophies, while history buffs will stumble upon gems from the past almost everywhere – grand vestiges of former empires serenely peer over swarming streets and crumbling fortresses loom high above plunging ravines.
-Meanwhile, aficionados of the great outdoors can paddle in the shimmering watersof one of many beautiful beaches, scout for big jungle cats on blood-pumping wildlife safaris, or simply inhale pine-scented air on meditative forest walks.
+For those seeking spiritual sustenance, India has oodles of sacrosanct sites and thought-provoking philosophies, while history buffs will stumble upon gems from the past almost everywhere – grand vestiges of former empires serenely peer over swarming streets and crumbling fortresses looming high above plunging ravines.
+Meanwhile, aficionados of the great outdoors can paddle in the shimmering waters of one of many beautiful beaches, scout for big jungle cats on blood-pumping wildlife safaris, or simply inhale pine-scented air on meditative forest walks.

-When to Visit India:-
+When to Plan Visit to India

 India is so vast that climatic conditions in the far north have little relation to those of the extreme south.
 Generally speaking, the country has a three-season year – the hot, the wet and the cool.

 Climate plays a key factor in deciding when to visit India.
 Travelers should keep in mind that climatic conditions in the far north are distinctly different to those of the extreme south.
 Generally speaking, India’s climate is defined by three seasons – the hot, the wet (monsoon) and the cool, each of which can vary in duration from north to south.
 The most pleasant time to visit most of the country is during the cooler period between Octobersto around mid-February, although there are marked regional variations.